harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-gcr.md

 ## Build and Push to GCR step settings

 The **Build and Push to GCR** step has the following settings.
-Depending on the stage's build infrastructure, some settings may be unavailable or located under **Optional Configuration** in the visual pipeline editor.
+Depending on the stage's build infrastructure, some settings might be unavailable or optional.
 Settings specific to containers, such as **Set Container Resources**, are not applicable when using a VM or Harness Cloud build infrastructure.

 ### Name